cyrillglockner/bonsaiai.github.io/source/includes/tutorial1/_training.html.md

 Now you can see how fast the simulation can move to a point depending on how far away from the point it started.
 The higher the distance the more steps the agent will likely take to reach the point.

 And that’s it!
-You have now successfully learned how to test out a simulation, write your own schemas to connect a BRAIN, train, and predict from that BRAIN!
+You have now successfully learned how to test out a simulation, write your own types to connect a BRAIN, train, and predict from that BRAIN!

 [1]: ../references/cli-reference.html#bonsai-push
 [2]: ../references/cli-reference.html#bonsai-train-start